-Dr. Joan Giblin, an assistant teaching professor at Northeastern’s Graduate School of Education says, “The roles and responsibilities of academic advisors differ based on the population of students they serve.
+Joan Giblin, PhD, an assistant teaching professor at Northeastern’s Graduate School of Education says, “The roles and responsibilities of academic advisors differ based on the population of students they serve.
 Most advisors work with students to help them understand the various pathways forward to a degree, assist, and support students as they make choices which impact their future, discuss career plans, and support students experiencing academic difficulty.”

 In general, it is an academic advisor’s duty to guide students towards meeting their personal, academic, and professional goals.
 The daily tasks involved in the pursuit of this overarching objective include:

 - Monitoring academic progress to encourage the successful and timely completion of degree requirements

 - Creating and assisting in the execution of academic plans

 - Assisting with course registration to ensure that students are on track to completing their requirements

 - Building relationships with students in order to understand their personal and academic needs

 - Staying up to date with institutional policies and procedures and enforcing rules when necessary